-Vendor deliverables as identified below will be reviewed and accepted or rejected by the process described in GSA CIO IT Security Procedural Guide 19-101, "External Information System Monitoring."
+Vendor deliverables as identified below will be reviewed and accepted or rejected by the process described in GSA CIO IT Security Procedural Guide 19-101: External Information System Monitoring.
+In addition to the deliverable requirements specified, systems designated as an HVA shall comply with reporting, monitoring, and re-assessment requirements as identified by the CISA HVA Program Management Office and in GSA CIO-IT Security-24-131.

-Deliverables to be provided Quarterly to the GSA ISSO, ISSM, and/or COR.
+Deliverables to be provided Quarterly to the GSA ISSO, ISSM, and/or COR (Reference: CIO-IT Security-08-39).

-- Vulnerability Monitoring and Scanning (Due NLT 25th of the third month each quarter) Reference: NIST 800-53 control RA-5 Provide the most recent Web Application and Operating System vulnerability scan reports.
-GSA's control parameter for RA-5, Vulnerability Monitoring and Scanning, specifies the following type and frequency of scans; weekly authenticated scans of operating systems (OS)-including databases, monthly unauthenticated scans of web applications, annual authenticated scans of web applications. - 2.
-Plan of Action & Milestones (POA&M) Update (Due NLT the 1st day of the third month of each quarter)

-Provide POA&M updates in accordance with requirements and the schedule set forth in GSA CIO IT Security Procedural Guide 09-44: Plan of Action and Milestones (POA&M).

-3. FISMA Quarterly Metrics data, as necessary (i.e., when a FISMA quarterly data call is issued that is applicable to the system).
+- 1. Vulnerability Monitoring and Scanning (Due NLT 25th of the third month each quarter) Reference: NIST 800-53 control RA-05 Provide the most recent Web Application and Operating System vulnerability scan reports.
+GSA's control parameter for RA-05, Vulnerability Monitoring and Scanning, specifies the following type and frequency of scans; weekly authenticated scans of operating systems (OS)-including databases, monthly unauthenticated scans of web applications, annual authenticated scans of web applications. - Plan of Action & Milestones (POA&M) Update (Due NLT the 1st day of the third month of each quarter) Reference: NIST 800-53 control CA-05 Provide POA&M updates in accordance with requirements and the schedule set forth in GSA CIO IT Security Procedural Guide 09-44: Plan of Action and Milestones (POA&M). - 3.
+FISMA Quarterly Metrics data, as necessary (i.e., when a FISMA quarterly data call is issued that is applicable to the system).
 (Due per data call request deadline)